Elephant is a creation springing from the founders’ values, vision and mission

 Neither swimming on the surface nor being swept downstream, the elephant crosses the middle of the river in a straight line, with its feet on the ground.
 Unmoved by the current, the elephant calmly completes its crossing.
 In Buddhism, the path of the bodhisattva has been compared to an elephant crossing a river.
 This image symbolizes the might and majesty of the Middle Way.

 Indeed elephants engage in interesting rituals, such as returning to the site of dead ancestors where they grieve and mourn.
 In so doing, they appear to be able to process - and thus release - the ancestors’ energetic ties and lineage, which can be considered as being one of the most important tasks for the psyche to develop freely and adaptively.

 The elephant has one of the most closely knit societies of any living species and evidence shows their families can only be separated by death or capture.
 A metaphor to remind us of the importance of the existential relational and inter-subjective dimensions, pivotal developing fields in pioneering clinical psychology and neuropsychology.

 The relevance of relationships to elephants, including cross-generational relationships, also parallels how inherently fundamental relationships are for human beings, offering the opportunity to repair or remake wounds.
 Relationships also remind us how wounds and trauma are transgenerationally passed on, enhancing the relevance of the work on the self to break old maladaptive patterns.

-Our vision at Elephant is not only to directly help clients to heal and thrive individually in their own lives, but as a result, to indirectly heal and free from transgenerational patterns their future generations to be able to thrive and blossom to their fullest potential.
+Our vision at Elephant is not only to directly help clients to heal, thrive individually in their own lives and unleash all the qualities attributed to the elephant, such as strength of mind, noble gentleness, calm majesty, boundless power, miraculous aspiration, analysis, intention, effort, and groundedness, but as a result, to indirectly heal and free from transgenerational patterns their future generations to be able to thrive and blossom to their fullest potential.